Russian Academy of Sciences: Early years of the Academy

 Peter's widow and Empress Catherine I followed through with the establishment and formation of the academy, opening it in December 1725.
 Mathematics, physical sciences, and humanities were the three departments which made up the academy upon its opening.
 The academy also contained a university and secondary school, promoting higher education in Russia.
 As such, the initial 17 scholars had to teach and administer research.
 They were a portion of the 84 Academy staff in 1726 There were also student assistants who helped the scholars and taught in the secondary school.
 112 students ages 5–18 made up the total first year enrollment in 1726.
 76 of the 112 students were Russian while the other 36 students were foreign.
-The academy didn't have an official charter until 1747.
+The academy did not have an official charter until 1747.
 Peter I did lay out the goals for the academy in a document signed before his death called the "Project".
 In the document, Peter wished for the academy to be a model for Russia.

 Since the academy was under the Tsar, the presidents, vice-presidents, directors, and vice-directors were all appointed by the crown.
 Catherine I started this precedent which lasted until the end of the Russian Empire.
 The academy hit hard times during Empress Anna's rule.
 A low of 6 students remained in 1744 and the teaching was in German, contrary to Peter I's wishes.
 The academy achieved a major goal in the 1740s by turning out the first Russian scholar members, Stepan Krasheninnikov and Mikhail Lomonosov.